 How to Host Thanksgiving on a Budget

 Thanksgiving is meant to be a time when you can sit back and appreciate all that you have.
-However, this can be difficult to do when you’re stressing about how to afford throwing a fabulous Thanksgiving dinner on a tight budget.
+However, this can be difficult to do when you’re stressed about how to serve a fabulous Thanksgiving dinner on a tight budget.

 1. Plan your meal before you go to the store.

 Frugal shoppers will all tell you one of the best ways to save money when you shop for groceries is to plan ahead before you arrive at the store.
 Make a list of the items you need, and you’re much more likely to stick to that instead of adding unnecessary extras to your cart.

 Have a specific budget in mind for your Thanksgiving party, so you can map out all your expenses ahead of time.
 If you have a general idea of how many people are attending, you can figure out the exact quantities you need before you even enter the store.
 You can end up saving money by only purchasing what’s on your list.

 If you’ve followed the first suggestion, you’ve most likely figured out what items are essential for your Thanksgiving dinner.
 Don’t forget to calculate how many people will be attending (and pad the number in case people bring guests or you end up with a Thanksgiving stray.)
 PopSugar has a helpful Thanksgiving cheat sheet to help you to figure out how much food you need per person.

 Because you’ve planned out your meal, you’ll be able to steer clear of items in the store that seem festive but will end up adding extra costs to your total.